AdamArras/adamarras.github.io/_pages/about.md

   - /about.html
 ---

 I am a postdoctoral researcher in the [DYNASNET](https://dynasnet.renyi.hu/) group at the [Alfréd Rényi Institute of Mathematics](https://www.renyi.hu/), working with [Miklós Abért](https://users.renyi.hu/~abert/).
-I completed my PhD at Aix-Marseille University under the supervision of [Charles Bordenave](https://www.i2m.univ-amu.fr/perso/charles.bordenave/), after graduating from École normale supérieure Paris-Saclay (formerly ENS Cachan, Master MVA).
-In 2022–2023, I held a position as ATER (Teaching and Research Assistant) at Aix-Marseille University.
+After graduating from École normale supérieure Paris-Saclay (formerly ENS Cachan, Master [MVA](https://www.master-mva.com/)), I completed my PhD at Aix-Marseille University under the supervision of [Charles Bordenave](https://www.i2m.univ-amu.fr/perso/charles.bordenave/).

-My research lies at the intersection of probability, geometry, and spectral analysis, focusing on the properties of large graphs and networks.
+My research lies at the intersection of probability, geometry, and spectral analysis, focusing on the properties of large graphs and complex networks.

 You can reach me at arras[at]renyi[dot]hu.